-Formal complaints must be made to the Principal/Headteacher (unless they are about the Principal/Headteacher), via the school office.
-This may be done in person, in writing (preferably on the Complaint Form), or by telephone.
+Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office.
+This may be done in person, in writing (preferably on the Complaint Form - see Appendix 1), or by telephone.

-The Principal/Headteacher will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Headteacher will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.

-Within this response, the Principal/Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The Principal/Headteacher can consider whether a face to face meeting is the most appropriate way of doing this.
+Within this response, the Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Headteacher can consider whether a face-to-face meeting is the most appropriate way of doing this.

-Note: The Principal may delegate the investigation to another member of the academy's senior leadership team but not the decision to be taken.
+Note: The Headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

-During the investigation, the Principal (or investigator) will:
+During the investigation, the Headteacher (or investigator) will:

-- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish; and - keep a written record of any meetings/interviews in relation to their investigation.
+- if necessary, interview those involved in the matter and/or those about which a complaint has been made, allowing them to be accompanied if they wish; and - keep a written record of any meetings/interviews in relation to their investigation.

-At the conclusion of their investigation, the Principal/Headteacher will provide a formal written response within 20 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the Headteacher will provide a formal written response within 20 school days of the date of receipt of the complaint.

-If the Principal is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the Headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of the actions the academy will take to resolve the complaint.
+Where appropriate, it will include details of the actions the school will take to resolve the complaint.

-The Principal/Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
+The Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.